allenai/wildguard/README.md

 ⭐ Co-first authors, * co-second authors

+This repo hosts the code for the work [WildGuard: Open One-stop Moderation Tools for Safety Risks, Jailbreaks, and Refusals of LLMs](https://arxiv.org/pdf/2406.18495)
 WildGuard is a safety classification model for user-model chat exchanges.
 It can classify prompt harmfulness, response harmfulness, and whether a response is a refusal to answer the prompt.

 ## Installation